Tiffany Trump “flipping out” as Hurricane Nicole barrels towards Mar-a-Lago ahead of wedding day

 Related: Tiffany Trump celebrates 29th birthday by being left out of latest court filing against Trump Org

 Donald Trump‘s forgotten fourth child has reportedly been “flipping out” all week as Nicole barreled toward Florida’s Atlantic coast.
-Now that the storm has finally hit, guests at Mar-a-Lago have been evacuated and the staff all sent home, though Tiffany refuses to leave the club.
+Now that the storm has finally hit, guests at Mar-a-Lago have been evacuated and the staff have all been sent home.

 “Tiffany is still there,” a source tells Page Six.
 “Some guests came in for the week, and they had all these things planned.”